 Also informative was this blog entry (in Spanish) about part of the Santiago del Teide route.

 The Asociación Tinerfeña de Amigos del Camino de Santiago would be a place to ask for information as well.

 El Camino de Candelaria

 El Camino de Candelaria is the most famous pilgrimage route in Tenerife.
-Every year on August 14-15th a huge pilgrimage festival is held in Candelaria in honour of la Virgen de Candelaria, who is also the Patron Saint of the Canary Islands.
+Every year on August 14-15th a huge pilgrimage festival is held in Candelaria in honor of la Virgen de Candelaria, who is also the Patron Saint of the Canary Islands.

-As legend goes, a statue of a black woman with a child in one hand and a candle in another was found in 14th century in Güímar beach by two local Guanche (Tenerife’s indigenous people) herds.
-The statue was taken to the cave of Achbinico, and later, after the christianization of Tenerife, was proclaimed a statue of the Virgin Mary.
+As the legend goes, a statue of a black woman with a child in one hand and a candle in another was found in the 14th century in Güímar beach by two local Guanche (Tenerife’s indigenous people) herds.
+The statue was taken to the cave of Achbinico, and later, after the Christianization of Tenerife, was proclaimed a statue of the Virgin Mary.
 The statue is now in the Basilica de Candelaria, which makes it the pilgrim’s end destination.

 The pilgrimage route starts in La Laguna and reaches its end after a 21 km walk.
 The road runs through the valley of Güímar in the eastern side of the island, and passes by towns of Los Baldíos, Llano del Moro, Machado, Barranco Hondo and Igueste of Candelaria.
 It is a one-day hike, however, it is advisable to check the weather conditions and the state of the route as some sections of it are prohibited to walk without a guide.
 You can find updated information, maps, historical facts and even archive of the historical records in Camino Viejo de Candelaria website (in Spanish).

 A collection of GPS maps pertaining to this route made by other travelers can be found here.

 Another good read before walking Tenerife is the Walking Tenerife blog (in English).